Itgotworse26/bikesharing/README.md

 ![Checkout Times](https://github.com/Itgotworse26/bikesharing/blob/main/Images/Story%201%20Checkout%20Times.png)

-Gender and Checkout Times shows that even though male riders outnumber female riders even at their respective peaks (108,087 at 5 PM versus 34,151 at 6 PM), their peaks are close to each other's.
+Gender and Checkout Times shows that even though male riders outnumber female riders even at their respective peaks (108,087 at 5 minutes in versus 34,151 at 6 minutes in), their peaks are close to each other's.
 This means that peak times are not too different.

 * Gender and Checkout Times